Linda Eckols, President, 1st Vice President

 Marcia Adams is a member of the Museum Board and volunteers with its Oral History Project.
 She has lived in Los Altos since 1983, was Corporate Counsel for HP and previously served as a board member of Kara, a Palo Alto grief support non-profit.
 Marcia holds a J.D. from Stanford Law School.

-Phyllis Dorricott is the 2nd Vice President of the Board.
-She served as co-chair of the marquee Geschke Garden Gala as well as chair of the highly successful Semeria Castle House Tour event.
+Phyllis Dorricott has served as co-chair of the marquee Geschke Garden Gala as well as chair of the highly successful Semeria Castle House Tour event.
 A longtime community leader and philanthropist, she has served as Chairman of the El Camino Hospital Foundation Board, Gala Committee, and the Hospital’s H2H group.
 She is also the past Chairman of the Women’s Auxiliary and an Advisory Board member of The Salvation Army, Sunnyvale.

-Marilyn Henderson is the President of the Board, Co-chair of the PR/Marketing Committee and immediate past Chair of the Docent program.
+Marilyn Henderson is the immediate Past President of the Board, member of the PR/Marketing Committee and Chair of the Docent program.
 A pioneer in the telemarketing field, Marilyn launched the first telemarketing center while at Memorex, and founded her own company, Market-Tel, serving 22 companies across California, Arizona, New Mexico, Louisiana, and Florida.
-Marilyn holds a B.S. in Sociology/Psychology from University of Oregon and M.A. in Business from San Jose State University.
+Marilyn holds a M.A. in Business from San Jose State University, and a B.S. in Sociology/Psychology from University of Oregon.

-Julia Lovin is the Board’s Treasurer and Chair of the Museum’s Lean In Circle program.
-She has managed Engineering and Engineering Operations at Tandem, HP, and Juniper Networks, and is currently at TechSoup Global.
+Julia Lovin is Chair of the Museum’s Lean In Circle program and previously served as the Board’s Treasurer.
+She has managed Engineering and Engineering Operations at Tandem, HP, and Juniper Networks, and recently worked at TechSoup Global.
 As a community volunteer, she actively supports TechWomen, Technovation, The Volunteer Center, and fosters kittens for the Humane Society.
 Julia holds a M.S. in Engineering and a B.S. in Math with a Computer Science minor from Santa Clara University.